CallumBoase/knack-api-helper/README.md

         const records = uploadedFileIds.map(uploadedFileId => {
             return {
                 field_23: uploadedFileId, //Assuming field_23 is a file or image field in your Knack database
-                field_25: 'Hello', //Any other value(s) you wan to fill }
+                field_25: 'Hello', //Any other value(s) you want to fill }
         });

-        const newRecordResponses = await knackAPI.postMany({
+        // Run the POST request to create the records in Knack const newRecordResponses = await knackAPI.postMany({
             scene: 'scene_7',
             view: 'view_6',